- Education and Science»

 - Twentieth Century History

-Operation Manna (Chowhound and Faust) Using British and American Bombers to Drop Food to the Starving People of Holland
+Operation Manna (Chowhound and Faust) Using Unarmed British and US Bombers to Drop Food to the Starving Dutch

 In the closing months of the Second World War much of the whole of Europe was almost a wasteland with death and destruction everywhere.
 Following the landing of the Allied Forces on D-Day, conditions grew worse in Nazi occupied Holland.
 The Allies were able to liberate the southern part of the Netherlands, but their liberation efforts ground to a halt when Operation Market Garden, failed.
 (This was the attempt to gain control of the bridge across the Rhine at Arnhem).